aws-samples/aws-secure-environment-accelerator/docs/developer/developer-guide.md

 #### 3.1.1.
 Handle Unhandled Promises

-Entrypoint TypeScript files -- files that start execution instead of just defining methods and classes -- should have the following code snippet at the start of the file.
+Entry point TypeScript files -- files that start execution instead of just defining methods and classes -- should have the following code snippet at the start of the file.

 ```typescript
 process.on('unhandledRejection', (reason, _) => {